 A Chinese Dream V&A Museum, London

-This quilt is stitched and edged in ribbon, it contains an image of a world map in the centre.
+This quilt, stitched and edged in ribbon, contains an image of a world map in it's centre.
 'A Chinese Dream' was commissioned by the V&A for this exhibition and it's now in their collection.

 I stitched and crafted almost 1000 money notes into a patterned, quilted map of the world.
 The piece refers to trade, ecology, geo-politics.
 For me personally it’s a beautiful, hand-made quilt stemming from a tradition of women recycling old clothes, passing on keepsakes and sharing in a familial process that transcends generations.
 Ironically the ritual processes involved in making a quilt seem to counter the crassness and inevitable corruption of money and consumerism.
 Money by its very nature is recycled; it’s covered with the residue of many hands, pockets and purses – what I call the Stains of Existence.....
 Yet we seldom think about what this everyday material actually is and consider our complex relationship with it."